rodo08/202209-w6ch1-rodrigo-rosales/components.md

 ## Show data

-- An array with the list of tasks to do with the properties: id, name and done
+- An array with the list of tasks to do
-  ##Get actions
+- An object "Task" with the following properties: id: number, name: string, done: boolean

-- When the pass to the sate "done" it should be erased
+## Modify Data

-- When we create a task it's state done is false
+- To load tasks

-## Components
+- Create New tasks: id: number, name: string, done: boolean

-##App
+- Delete Tasks/Update tasks

-### Header
+# Components

-### Show data
+## App

-- An app title "to do list"
+### Show Data

-- A form with an "Add task" Button
+- A To-Do list compnent

-## List
+- A form component

-### Show data
+## To-Do list

-- A list of tasks
+### Show Data

-- A button with the "Delete task" text
+- All the tasks to do

 ## Form